-Aculab's Cloud Speech Recognition is a multilingual natural language speech recogniser powered by machine learning.
+Aculab Cloud uses Google Speech-to-Text, a multilingual natural language speech recogniser powered by machine learning.
 In practice, this means you tell it what language it'll be hearing then it will do its best to transcribe whatever you say to it.
 You can optionally provide hint information to adapt the recogniser to words or phrases which are more likely to be said.

 In combination with Text To Speech (TTS), our Speech Recognition allows your application to present a natural, conversational interface to the user.
 This gives you much flexibility in how to drive the conversation, including the use of AI driven chatbots.

 Our Speech Recognition is available for REST applications only, and requires REST API v2.
 It may be accessed using the get_input, play, run_speech_menu, start_transcription and stop_transcription actions.

 Currently, our Speech Recognition supports 120 languages and language variants.
 For the up to date list, see Speech Recognition Languages.